Sanway-Byfleet Flood Alleviation Scheme

 Byfleet has experienced several notable floods in 1968, 2000 and 2003.
 Recently, in 2013/14 prolonged heavy rainfall resulted in flooding from the River Wey and a total of 74 properties were flooded.

-Following the most recent winter 2013/14 flood a high-level meeting was held between the Environment Agency and Surrey County Council.
+Following the winter 2013/14 flood a high-level meeting was held between the Environment Agency and Surrey County Council.

-The Environment Agency agreed to review options to reduce flood risk at several locations in the Byfleet and Weybridge area and to produce an Initial Assessment to confirm whether there are any potential viable options to address flood risk.
-The appraisal identified an economically viable scheme for the Sanway area in Byfleet.
+The Environment Agency agreed to review options to reduce flood risk at several locations in the Byfleet and Weybridge area and identified an economically viable scheme for the Sanway area in Byfleet.

-The scheme now aims to better protect from flooding up to 236 properties in the Sanway area of Byfleet taking into account climate change which is larger than the number we have shared previously.
+The scheme now aims to better protect up to 236 properties in the Sanway area of Byfleet from river flooding, taking climate change into account.

 Sanway-Byfleet area, 1968